janneyt/smallsh/README.md

 # smallsh
-# smallsh
-compile with these arguments: gcc -Wall smallsh.c -o smallsh
+Compile with these arguments: gcc -Wall smallsh.c -o smallsh

-I had a fully working program.
-I know, it's got to be a common claim.
-In my case, I went to the TEACH website because I had a single error on the p3testscript that was directing input to output.
-I cleared the running files.
-Whether through my actions or those of whatever automatic processes are on the server, all of my source code files are now blank.

-As proof, I've included the compiled file that still exists on os1.

-Thank you for the opportunity for this interesting project.
+Source code recovered from .snapshot after some sort of issue on the os1 server.
+1 bug fixed after snapshot recovered in line with where the program was at time of deletion of source code.

+Unfortunately, I have to request that the grading be done by hand.
+There's an infinite loop somewhere that corrupts my stdin processing.
+Manually, all tests pass.